ns102030/Music_Store_Analysis_Using_SQL/README.md

 ### Most Common Artists in Playlists

 Ordered artists by how many playlists they appear in the Playlists table.
+Eugene Ormandy appears in 7 different playlists.
 <img src="Images/Image16.png" width= "700"/>

 ### Tracks Purchased vs Not Purchased

+Determined number of tracks purchased within the entire store inventory.
+Determined the number of tracks not purchased.

 <img src="Images/Image17.png" width= "700"/>
 <img src="Images/Image18.png" width= "700"/>

 ### Comparing Purchases to Store Inventory by Genre

+Compared purchases by genre to the genre's representation within the store's inventory.
 <img src="Images/Image19.png" width= "700"/>
 <img src="Images/Image20.png" width= "700"/>

 ### Effect of Media Type on Purchase Quantity

+Media type does not seem to have much of an impact on the number of purchases by song.
+There are not enough purchases in the 'Protected MPEG-4 Video File', 'Purchased AAC audio file', and 'AAC audio file' formats to make any definitive conclusions.

 <img src="Images/Image21.png" width= "700"/>
 <img src="Images/Image22.png" width= "700"/>